KyberNetwork/developer-portal/docs/integrations-platformfees.md

 ## How do I claim fees?

-Call the `claimPlatformFee` method of the KyberFeeHandler contract(s), with your platform wallet address as the input.
+Call the `claimPlatformFee` method of the KyberFeeHandler contract(s).

 Kindly refer to the example below.

+## What about the fee sharing program prior to Katalyst?
+The Fee Sharing Program has been **deprecated**.
+The new APIs will have to be used in order to get commissions for trades.

 ## Example